 junk items there in a whole new way!

-To start us off, as a way of introduction, I thought I’d list the top things I look for in thrift stores.
+As a way of introduction, I thought I’d start the challenge by listing the top things I look for in thrift stores.

-So now I peruse the aisles looking for specific things – quickly if I’m in a hurry, or a little more slowly if I’ve got more time.
-My favorites are:
+Having this generic running list in my head (or on a phone note, etc.) allows me to walk the aisles with intention – quickly if I’m in a hurry, or a little more slowly if I’ve got more time.

 1. White Pottery.
 I’m not particular – it can be a platter, urn, vase, whatever – but I do look for a classic or fun shape that I can use somehow.
 All of the pottery I display is used at some point as vases or for serving food.